wfischlein/urlparameters/README.md

 To see the demo, navigate to http://localhost:8080/

-## Development with Eclipse IDE
+## Development with IDE

 For further development of this add-on, the following tool-chain is recommended:
-- IntelliJ IDE
+- IDE of your choice
 - Browser of your choice

 ### Importing project